rhizo-co/cloud-storage-guides/aws/simple/cli/README.md

 ## Upload

 1. Use `aws s3 cp --recursive /path/to/files s3://<BUCKET NAME>/path/to/destination ` to upload the files/folders that you need.

 See the `aws s3 cp` [documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/cp.html) for more information on the arguments that the `cp` command supports.
+The [AWS CLI documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/index.html#available-commands) also has information about additional `aws s3` commands, such as `aws s3 sync`.

 ## Troubleshooting